jmoenig/Snap/DEVLOG.md

 * gui: added "Blocks all the way" setting
 * German translation update for "Blocks all the way"
 * incremented dev version
+* gui, objects: experimental (hidden) option to bulk-toggle the use-primitive switch in all customized primitives

 ### 2023-12-19
 * blocks: fixed codification dialogs to work with customized primitives